 That’s putting it on a little thick, but we’re pretty sure that nobody pays more attention to the fit and finish of their desktop CNC machine than we do.

-After machining, we bead blast and anodize critical parts.
+After machining, we bead blast and powder coat external parts.
 We want to make sure the machine looks good and is well-protected.

 The Nomad 883 Pro electronics are all new, and like the previous versions, designed by us specifically for our machines.